 Around 40 variants are described on the Home Poker Game Guide at onlinepoker.net, which also has various other poker resources.

-Peter Sarrett's poker variants collection, whose contents originally formed the basis of the collection here at pagat.com, is still available, though when last checked it had not been updated for a while.
+Archive copy of Peter Sarrett's poker variants collection, whose contents originally formed the basis of the collection here at pagat.com.

 Michael Wittmeyer's PokerRules.net provides rules for a collection of poker variants organised by category.